Parisa-Bagherzadeh/Persian_Licenese-Plate-Recognition-and-Verification/README.md

 # Deep Text Recognition Benchmark
 This is an object oriented implementation of [this repository](https://github.com/clovaai/deep-text-recognition-benchmark.git)
-The pretrained model of the repository is trained on Persian license plates images
+I've trained the pretrained model of the repository on Persian license plates images

 ## Usage
 1 - Download the model